ibratface/AIND-Isolation/heuristics_analysis.md

 Student Balanced     63.21%
 ```

 Unfortunately, it did not seem to do much better than the previous strategy, although in some simulations it can reach a winrate of about 67%.
 Again, we cannot conclusively say it does better than our baseline.
+We notice however, that it now frequently ties with MM_Improved.
+This could suggest that factoring in open moves has improved our player's mid game somewhat.
+Also worth noting that it is now losing some games to MM_Open, so our new factor seems to have introduced some weaknesses as well.

 <div style="page-break-after: always;"></div>

 ### Monte Carlo

-The last strategy uses Monte Carlo simulations (MCS) to estimate the viability of a move or board state.
+The last strategy uses Monte Carlo (MC) simulations to estimate the viability of a move or board state.
 Starting from a board state we simulate a game with random moves to the end state and recording if its a win or loss.
 By running several simulations, we can obtain the ratio of wins over the number of simulations or in essence, a 'probability of winning' for that move.
-This is good because we can dampen the horizon effect somewhat and give our player a 'blurry' vision of the future.
+This somewhat dampens the horizon effect and gives our player a 'blurry' glimpse of the future.

-There were some hurdles getting this to work with the project setup, particularly getting it to work within the constraints of minimax and time limits.
-Moreover, it didn't seem particularly efficient to use Monte Carlo with Iterative Deepening.
-After several trials, the optimal strategy seemed to be applying a time limit of **2ms** as well as setting a maximum number of simulations to **50** for evaluating each board state with MCS.
-The upper bound for simulations doesn't matter as much as long as we set it to a sufficiently high value since the function runs out of time more often than not.
+There were some hurdles getting this to work with the project setup, particularly with Iterative Deepening.
+It didn't seem particularly efficient to throw away perfectly good MC estimates so some tuning was necessary.
+After several trials, the optimal strategy seems to be applying a **time limit of 2ms** and a **max simulation count of 50** for evaluating each board state.
+The max simulation count doesn't matter as much as long as we set it to a sufficiently high value since the function tends to run out of time more often than not.

 Below is the result of its tournament run: